Lemon Poppy Seed Muffins

 Lemon poppy seed muffins are moist, slightly crisp on the outside, and bursting with citrus flavor.
 These are topped with a sweet and simple lemon glaze that enhances their tangy notes.
 Perfect for breakfast or a snack, they are made with fresh lemon juice, zest, and poppy seeds.
 It's an easy, quick recipe requiring no mixer, and the batter can be prepared a day in advance for even better results.
 Whether enjoyed fresh or stored for later, these muffins are sure to delight.
 Serve with coffee or tea for a refreshing treat.

-Updated on Sat, 05 Apr 2025 00:04:03 GMT
+Last modified on Sat, 05 Apr 2025 00:04:03 GMT

-Lemon Poppy Seed Muffins Pin it
+Lemon Poppy Seed Muffins Save

 Lemon Poppy Seed Muffins | recipesvaleria.com